Last updated on January 31st, 2019

 How to Apply to Register Your Trademark

 If you plan on expanding your business, consider registering your trademark.
-Although common law protections can be enough for local businesses, registering a mark will increase the scope of your protection.
+Although common law protections can be enough for local businesses, registering your mark will increase the scope of your protection.

 You can register for a trademark online with the USPTO.
 Although you can complete this process on your own, consulting an attorney will help your chances of getting your application approved.